maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/README.md

 Kyber is a module‑LWE KEM.
 Security rests on the hardness of LWE over module lattices: given A·s + e = b with small error e, recover s.
 Parameters (ring dimension n=256, module rank k, modulus q=3329, error distribution with η1/η2) determine difficulty.

 ### Estimation approach
-Lattice security is typically estimated with the Albrecht–Player–Scott (APS) Lattice Estimator (Python/Sage), which evaluates primal/dual/decoding attacks coupled with BKZ reduction and returns the minimal cost as log2 operations (bits).
-For Kyber‑512 (k=2 → n_LWE = 512, q=3329, η≈3), NIST’s analysis suggests ≈2^160 operations with plausible uncertainty 2^140–2^180; the Kyber team reported ≈2^151 in a RAM model; independent APS runs often lie in the 2^140–2^150 band.
-We therefore treat the NIST category (Cat‑1 = 128) as a floor and attach a curated classical range for context.
+Lattice security is commonly estimated with the Albrecht–Player–Scott (APS) Lattice Estimator, which evaluates primal/dual/decoding attacks coupled with BKZ reduction and reports the minimal log2 work factor.
+For Kyber‑512 (k=2 → n_LWE = 512, q=3329, η≈3), public analyses cluster around 2^150–2^160 classical operations with ≈10–15% quantum improvements from Core‑SVP constants (0.292 → 0.26x).
+We treat the NIST category (Cat‑1 = 128) as a conservative floor but also compute headline estimates from an internal module‑LWE→LWE reduction: convert (n,k,q,η) into an LWE instance, scan BKZ block sizes for primal/dual/hybrid guessing attacks, and translate β with Core‑SVP constants.
+The result is exposed as a “calculated” classical/quantum range alongside the category floor.

 ### Quantum considerations
 There is no Shor‑style break for LWE.
 Quantum speedups mostly affect sieving constants (Core‑SVP exponent ~0.292 → Q‑Core‑SVP ~0.265), shaving ≈10–15% from the exponent.
 We report both classical and “QRAM‑assisted” numbers when the estimator is available; otherwise we include a curated quantum range as context.

 ### Implementation in pqcbench
-The Kyber path uses category floors for classical_bits and quantum_bits to keep baselines consistent.
-When available, APS outputs (bits, β, model) replace the floors.
-Regardless, we attach Kyber parameters (n,k,q,η1,η2) and curated ranges for Kyber‑512 to extras for context.
-See `libs/core/src/pqcbench/security_estimator.py` (`_estimate_kyber_from_name`).
+`_estimate_kyber_from_name` now performs a module‑LWE→LWE mapping, runs a lightweight BKZ/β cost model (primal, dual, hybrid guessing), and reports the best classical/quantum ranges derived from Core‑SVP constants (0.285–0.300 classical, 0.250–0.270 quantum).
+The midpoint of the aggressive profile becomes the headline `classical_bits`/`quantum_bits`; the NIST category floor remains available in `extras.category_floor`.
+Curated literature ranges are still attached for context, and APS outputs continue to override when explicitly requested with `--sec-adv`.

 ## ML‑DSA (Dilithium)